Cardano-After-Dark/co-ordination/dictionary.md

 ## Cardano Blockchain Terms

-* *side Chain*:* a separate blochchain which runs in parallel to the main blocchain and operates independently.
-It can have its own consensus algorithm, and it can be connected to the mainnet with a bridge.
+* *UTxO* An unspend transaction output which represents _local_ representation of value.
+* *EUTxO* Extended UTxO model which adds state representation to the UTxO model.
-* *state channel:*  An off-chain protocol that allows multi parties to commit a collection of funds on-chain and settle them indefinitely in a non-custodial way.
+* *state channel:*  An off-chain protocol that allows parties to commit a collection of UTxO's on-chain and settle them indefinitely in a non-custodial way off-chain.
 * *Hydra:* A state channel that preserves the properties of the mainchain (it is isomorfic).

+## Infrastructure used
+* *Blockfrost* An API service that provides on-chain data.